 Discover the Basis of Your Hope

-Like Abraham, you need to know the basis of your hope.
-The following verses are just two of the reasons for your hope that will not disappoint:
+Like Abraham, you can know the basis of your hope.
+The following verses describes just two of many reasons for your hope God that will not disappoint:

 - It is impossible for God to lie.

 His Word emphatically states, "God is not a man, so he does not lie.
 He is not human, so he does not change his mind.
 Has he ever spoken and failed to act?
 Has he ever promised and not carried it through?"
 (Numbers 23: 19, NLT).

 - God is the wellspring of all hope.